-2.5.3.
-Perturbed lake at rest.
-We consider a small perturbation of the lake at rest given by (2.14).
-Since the perturbations are very small, they will not be clearly visible in a plot showing both the height and the bottom topography.
-In order to compare different schemes, we show the deviation from the steady state in Figure 5 for the standard Roe scheme and the ES1 and ES2 schemes.
-The figure clearly shows that the Roe scheme computes an incorrect solution; the exact solution should consist of a left and a right going wave.
+clearly shows that the Roe scheme computes an incorrect solution; the exact solution should consist of a left and a right going wave.
 On the other hand, both the ES1 and ES2 schemes compute the perturbation quite well.
 The first-order ES1 scheme dissipates both the left and the right going waves somewhat, but accuracy is recovered with the second-order ES2 scheme.
-Still, the wave heights are lower than those computed with the EC scheme (Figure 3).
+Still, the wave heights are lower than those computed with the EC scheme (Fig. 3).
 The results are comparable to those obtained in [4] and other similar references.